 “Like Kind” Property & Benefits

 The statute specifies that the property to be exchanged must be of "like kind", and to be held either for "either for productive use in a trade or business or as an investment".
 (26 U.S.C. § 1031(1)) Most real estate properties located within the United States are considered to be "like kind", whether improved or unimproved (land).
-Note, however, that both the original and the replacement property must be located within the United States, a foreign real estate does not qualify as a like kind exchange under this section.
+Note, however, that both the original and the replacement property must be located within the United States, as foreign real estate does not qualify as a like kind exchange under this section.

 Exchanges can include more than 2 properties.
 For example, an owner may exchange multiple properties for one bigger property.
 The property to be exchanged must be held for investment or business use.
-A real estate held as an inventory or purely for a resale purpose does not qualify for capital gains tax deferment under this rule.
-If the purchase and sale of real property is conducted in the ordinary course of business, any loss or gain from those sales is considered ordinary income, not capital gain.

 Another exception to this rule is transactions involving primary residence.
 Unfortunately, you can't swap one primary residence for another and defer capital gains tax under this rule.
-Examples are:

 - A single-family rental property in LaGrange may be exchanged for a commercial rental property in Chicago.

 - A rental property in Wisconsin could not be exchanged for a rental property in Mexico, in spite of the geographical proximity.